Toy Story 3 (video game): Release

 Toy Story 3: The Video Game was published by Disney, and was the first Pixar game in years to not be published by THQ.
 In the United States, Toy Story 3: The Video Game was released on June 15, 2010, three days prior to the film's theatrical release.
 It was released for computer, PS3, PSP, Nintendo DS, Wii, and Xbox 360.
 The game was released for the same platforms in the U.K. on July 16.
 The iOS application was released in the U.S. on June 15, with Disney Mobile Studios as the publisher.

 The PS2 version was initially released in the U.S. on October 31, as part of a system bundle celebrating the tenth anniversary of the console's North American launch.
 The PS2 version was also released in the U.S. as a standalone copy on November 2, coinciding with the film's home video release.

 In September 2016, the Xbox 360 version became backwards compatible with the Xbox One.
 In September 2022, the PlayStation Portable version was added to PlayStation Plus.

+In June 2026, two weeks before the release of the film Toy Story 5 and before the 16th anniversary of the film, Digital Eclipse and Atari announced Toy Story 3: Complete Edition, a re-release of the game for modern platforms.
+It includes the PlayStation 3 exclusive content and support for higher resolution visuals and framerate.
+The Complete Edition is scheduled to be released on October 15, 2026 for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The game will be available digitally as a standalone purchase or physically in a two-pack with the Toy Story: Retro Roundup! compilation.